 You can not understand the problem without understanding it historically, psychologically and in context.

-BLM is crafting a new “Report to Congress,” expected in about 30 days.
-The (cough) innovated plan by industry is simply the preemptive public relations to clear the path for the “ask.”
-The ask will be to remove 10-20K wild horses a year for up to 5 years, sterilize 80% of the wild horses on the range and to create new subsidies for those that take large numbers of wild horses into what is being dubbed “private care” (but it includes subsidies to permittees that run horses on allotments that are public land and horses are already there).
+BLM is crafting a new “Report to Congress,” expected at the end of August.
+The (cough) “innovative” plan by industry is simply the preemptive public relations to clear the path for the “ask.”
+The ask will be to remove 10-20K wild horses a year for up to 5 years, sterilize 80% of the wild horses on the range and to create new subsidies for those that take large numbers of wild horses into what is being dubbed “private care” (but it includes subsidies to turn public land grazing allotments into partnerships that turn HMAs into holding facilities).

 We are going to focus on BLM jurisdiction.
 They manage more horses than all other jurisdictions combined and where the legal definition of “wild” applies.
 It is also where these reports are relevant.
 They will not apply to state, tribal, etc.